BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 ## __Features__
 1. The User is greeted with a sleek modern Quiz game entry page where the user can view the rules of the game and can progress into the game selection screen.

-2. The game selection screen offers the user the choice of three games, a beginner level Peppa Pig quiz, which allows the users to test their knowledge about their favourite characters in the poular children's animated television series Peppa Pig, an intermediate level quiz based on the hit RTE Crime Drama Love/Hate, and is aimed at the more mature users and allows the user to test their knowledge relating to their favourite television show.
+2. The game selection screen offers the user the choice of three games, a beginner level Peppa Pig quiz, which allows the users to test their knowledge about their favourite characters in the popular children's animated television series Peppa Pig, an intermediate level quiz based on the hit RTE Crime Drama Love/Hate, and is aimed at the more mature users and allows the user to test their knowledge relating to their favourite television show.
 The last game is an intermediate level music related trivia quiz, which would be suited for all ages, and allows the user to test their music trivia knowledge.

-3. On entering the game of choice the backdrop is chosen to reflect the game choice, and the choice of colors used in the design of the quiz game area is complimented by the colours within the backdrop, without distracting the users focus from the game.
+3. On entering the game of choice the backdrop is chosen to reflect the game choice, and the choice of colours used in the design of the quiz game area is complimented by the colours within the backdrop, without distracting the users focus from the game.

-4. when the user selects the start game button, the questions are prompted in a random order and the user is never prompted with the same lineup of questions should they have played the quiz previously.
+4. when the user selects the start game button, the questions are prompted in a random order and the user is never prompted with the same line-up of questions should they have played the quiz previously.
 The user is asked the randomly chosen question and is prompted with a choice of four possible answers.

 5. On selecting their answer the user is immediately notified of their result as the correct answer button changes to green and the incorrect answer buttons change to red, and an informative message is displayed to the user which relates to the question and the correct answer.